Skip to main content

 • Pure Open Market: Each household chooses their own hauler for trash and recycling collection.
 Local government does not play a role in this system.

-• Open Market with Licensing (Fort Collins’ current system): Each household chooses their own licensed hauler for trash and recycling collection.
+• Open Market with Licensing (system Fort Collins used to have): Each household chooses their own licensed hauler for trash and recycling collection.
 The local government issues the licenses and may include requirements such as offering recycling and compost collection.

-• Contracted System (system Fort Collins is moving to): A local government contracts with one or more companies to provide residential trash and recycling collection.
+• Contracted System (system Fort Collins moved to): A local government contracts with one or more companies to provide residential trash and recycling collection.

 • City Hauling Utility: A city owns and operates their own hauling utility using city staff, resources and equipment.